-III.
 Ethical Principles and Crisis Standards of Care for COVID-19

 In responding to the COVID-19 pandemic, hospitals must make decisions about the delivery of care within an ethical framework.
 When faced with matters of life and death, decisionmakers must operate from agreed-upon moral principles.
 Hospitals have an affirmative duty to plan for disaster and emergency responses in order to protect the greater good.

 As health care providers review their crisis standards of care, the following ethical framework should guide patient care and allocation of resources:

 - Trustworthiness.
 Hospitals must foster trust, paying special attention to relationships that differ in terms of power, voice, and influence (e.g., administration/staff, clinician/patient/family).